General Guidelines

 Declined

 If your application is declined, you can request feedback from a MAC program consultant to learn how you can improve your application.
-Declined applications remain confidential.
+Declined applications are kept confidential.

 Grant payment